gvwilson/sdxjs/glob/index.md

 The `firstMatch` function handles three cases:

-1. This node isn't an element, i.e., it is plain text or a comment.
+1. This node isn't an element, i.e., it is plain text or a [%g comment "comment" %].
     This can't match a selector, and these nodes don't have children, so the function returns `null` to indicate that matching has failed.